zachpino/comm-workshop-s18/week06/color.md

 Back to our plot, let's implement a color scale.

 Since we have inherenly diverging data in our parameterized matrix, we should choose a diverging schema.
 Let's use the `d3.interpolatePlasma()` diverging scheme.
 It's dramatic, and doesn't artificially add any bias since orange and purple aren't universally associated with any particular sentiment.
-Feel free, though, to try out other colors schemes.
+Feel free, though, to try out other color schemes.

 ![plasma scheme](https://raw.githubusercontent.com/d3/d3-scale-chromatic/master/img/plasma.png)